How to Stop Getting Facebook Ads in 2024

 If there are websites you’ve visited previously, you may receive retargeted advertisements.
 Sites use retargeting ads to send out advertisements to prior visitors or to people in an email contact list.

-One of the goals of retargeting is to draw in new customers through social media ads and email.
-If you haven’t heard of a company, retargeting shows you more information about the company’s product or service and makes the message more personal by appearing in your newsfeed.
+One goal of retargeting is to draw in new customers through social media ads and email.
+If you haven’t heard of a company, retargeting shows you more information about its product or service and makes the message more personal by appearing in your newsfeed.

 Retargeting ads come in two flavors: pixel-based and list-based retargeting.